 Now before you jump down my throat for such a bold statement as it being the “greatest angle of all-time,” let’s look back at what the angle helped accomplish for the world of wrestling in the late 1990s.
-At the time it cemented WCW as the #1 wrestling company in the United States and in the World.
-I title that had been held by the then WWF for almost 20 years.
-It was ..click here to read more
+At the time it cemented WCW as the #1 wrestling company in the United States ..click here to read more

 Eric Bischoff, hulk hogan, Kevin Nash, Monday Night Wars, N.W.O, randy savage, Scott Hall, Steve Austin, The Outsiders, WCW, WCW Nitro, WWE Attitude Era

 This week marks my 4 year anniversary with Camel Clutch Blog and for those of you who have been at the site for know by now what my annual blog tends to be.
 The last three years I have looked back at my very first blog where I deemed John Morrison was “a main event waiting to happen.”
 Well, John Morrison isn’t in wrestling at the moment and I couldn’t have been more far off then stealing that line from the legendary Jim Ross on an episode of SmackDown.

 I’m going to instead take my anniversary blog with the CCB and turn into “Main Events waiting to happen” in all of professional wrestling.